Amekyras/tulip/README.md

  - AB motors mounted solidly to the frame, meaning no more shunting them back and forth with a bulky tensioning nut.
  - Tension is now applied through an M3 screw in the front idlers, and ALL bearing stacks run on pins rather than screws.
- - MGN7H (stock) and MGN9C X rails are supported, WITH NO TRAVEL LOSS.
+ - Both MGN7H (stock) and MGN9C X rails are supported, WITH NO TRAVEL LOSS.
  - Pins are standard 3mm off-the-shelf sizing, for those unable to cut their own
  - LazyCam Support
- - MGN9H X RAIL BETA, WITH NO TRAVEL LOSS
  - Nema 17 AB Motor Mount Beta
  - Fysetc X light gantry compatibility (use standard XY joints)
  - Mamabot.io X light gantry support
  - Nema 14 - 35mm Shaft Motor Mount Beta
- - NEW Live Idler XY joints / Tension Idler Beta
+ - Live Idler XY joints + Tension Idlers

 We now have a gorgeous manual in development by danya on the Voron discord, check it out if you need a helping hand!